SMRhadou/SMRhadou.github.io/_pages/about.md

 I am obssesed with the human intelligence and willing to replicate it on machines.
 I love to develop theories, which, hopefully, can facilitate handling real-world problems.
 I am currenty working on the the theories behind graph neural networks (GNNs).
 More about my work will come later.

 Do you want to talk to me?
-Send me email on selaraby (at) seas.upenn.edu.
+Send me an email on selaraby (at) seas.upenn.edu.
 I would be glad to hear from you.

 Thank you!